 Goals are a prerequisite to success, Workboard's Paknad said.
 They're how you define what you're striving for, what success looks like and how your impact is measured.
 Before you begin your workday, take a moment to write down and review your short- and long-term goals, and any progress you've made on them.

-Taking stock of your strengths and weaknesses — and being realistic and honest with yourself about them — can help you to do your very best in your current and future roles.
+Having self-awareness about your strengths and weaknesses can help you to do your very best in your current and future roles.
 This is especially true of your weaknesses.
 Wells, of The Lifeologie Institute, noted that taking full inventory of what she's not good at has been much more important than listing what she is good at, because understanding your own skill gaps means you can seek out the right people to complement them.

 Wells' advice: "The best thing you can do for your career is to understand your strengths and weaknesses and admit they're real.
 For example, if you're creative, but disorganized, you will need to find a way to compensate for the fact that organization does not come naturally to you.
 That may involve a number of different solutions, but the key is that you should never try to be something you're not.
 No one can fake it forever."